 - It is allowed and recommended to have a rough design idea of your project before starting

 - Check out this article by Darren Grey for a few pointers on how to succeed at the challenge, and the 7DRL episodes of Roguelike Radio.
 But ultimately follow your own advice!
 You're the only one who can make your game.

 How to participate

-- After the initial date chosen for the challenge, post your starting development notice on the dedicated portal
+- After the initial date chosen for the challenge, sign up in the jam page for the year.

 - Whenever you are ready to start working, take note of your starting time.
 You can optionally post a notice of you starting development in the game jam forum.
-168 or less hours after this initial post, update your entry on the portal as successful or unsuccessful
+168 or less hours after this initial post, submit your game entry on the portal and mark it as successful or unsuccessful

 - The challenge is always Saturday to Sunday; if you start after Sunday you will have less than 168 hours as in-challenge 7DRLs must be completed by the closing time.
 You can still use 168 hours and have a normal, out of challenge, 7DRL, however